TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 In this dialog, you can add a game engine profile by clicking on the '+' button below the profile list on the left, and you can delete the selected profile by clicking on the '-' button.
 To the right of the list, you can edit the details of the selected game engine profile, specifically its name and path.
 Similar to the game path, if you edit the engine path manually, you have to apply the changes by pressing #key(Return) while in the path text box.
 Click [here](#launching_game_engines) to find out how to launch game engines from within TrenchBroom.

+For some game configurations (such as for Quake, shown above) you can also optionally enter paths for a set of compilation tools.
+If you do, then the name shown to the left of the path can be used as a variable in your [compilation profiles](#compiling_maps) for this game.
+Wherever that variable occurs, the path specified here will be used.
+For example if your path to the `qbsp` tool is `C:\mapping\ericw-tools-v0.18.1-win64\bin\qbsp.exe`, and you set that path here... then in your compilation profiles you can enter `${qbsp}` wherever you need to refer to that whole qbsp.exe path.

+The benefits of specifying your tool paths here (if the game configuration allows) are:

+- It will be easier to create, edit, and share your compilation profiles.
+- If your tool paths need to be changed, you only have to change them here.

+So in the example above, if you wanted to try a later version of ericw-tools that are located in a different folder like `C:\mapping\ericw-tools-v0.19-win64\bin`, then you would only need to change the paths in this dialog.
+You wouldn't need to edit all of your compilation profiles.

 ## View Layout and Rendering {#view_layout_and_rendering}

 ![View Preferences (macOS)](images/ViewPreferences.png)